12 Dashboard Layout Patterns That Actually Work (with Wireframes)

-A visual guide to the 12 most effective dashboard layout patterns — from KPI rows and quadrant layouts to monitoring walls and mobile-first card stacks.
+A visual guide to the 12 most effective dashboard layout patterns — KPI rows, quadrants, monitoring walls, mobile card stacks and more — each shown as a labeled wireframe with when to use it and when to avoid it.

 The layout of your dashboard determines whether people can actually use it.
 A great dataset with a bad layout produces a dashboard that's technically correct but practically useless — users scan it, get confused, and open a spreadsheet instead.